SamuelLJackson/AngelHackTeam/README.md

 ![Header Image](https://github.com/SamuelLJackson/AngelHackTeam/blob/master/MOCHeader.PNG)

 ## Overview
 <b>"Minable Oracle Contract" (MOC)</b> is an oracle schema that implements a mineable proof of work (POW) competiton.
-Once aggregated, validated, and processed into a consumable output, these oracle data entries will be internally referred to as 'truthpoints'.
+Once aggregated, validated, and processed into a consumable output - these oracle data entries will be internally referred to as 'truthpoints'.

 This project draws high-level inspiration from the [EIP918 Mineable Token](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-918.md) as an abstract standard that uses a challenge-driven keccak256 Proof of Work algorithm for token minting and distribution.